tf.distribute.Strategy

 with strategy.scope():

-# Set reduction to `NONE` so you can do the reduction afterwards and divide by
+# Set reduction to `NONE` so you can do the reduction yourself.

 loss_object = tf.keras.losses.SparseCategoricalCrossentropy(